ava-labs/hypersdk/docs/tutorials/morpheusvm/intro.md

 - Storage

 We can now finish this MorpheusVM tutorial by implementing the vm interface.
-In `vm.go`, we first define the “registry” of MorpheusVM:
+Let's create the file `vm.go`.
+Here, we first define the “registry” of MorpheusVM:

 ```golang
 package tutorial